Koala An Endangered Australian Tree-Dwelling Marsupial

 The Koala is a solitary animal.
 It marks out its home range, an area in which it lives, and rarely ventures out of it.
 It prefers to live by itself.
 It doesn't socialise very much with other koalas.
 It is only during breeding time that they actively seek out other kolas.
-A mother may however have her joey with her.
+A mother may, however, have her joey (child) with her.

-Its diet consists entirely of eucalyptus leaves which are highly poisonous to most other animals.
+A Koala's diet consists mainly of eucalyptus leaves.
+These leaves are highly poisonous to most other animals.
 These leaves are also hard to digest and low in nutrition.
 The Koala usually get all the moisture it needs from its food and rarely drinks water.

 In keeping with its energy conservation lifestyle, the koala moves slowly, feeds mainly at night and sleeps between 18 to 22 hours each day.

 The koala has a very small brain.
 It occupies only 40% of its cranial cavity and makes up only 0.2% of its body weight (compared to a human’s 1.6%).
 Scientists believe that the kola’s brain has actually shrunk over evolutionary time as a result of its low energy diet and very safe and sedentary life style.